sammuharem/beta-calculator/README.md

 * scipy

 ## Related Projects ##
-Binomial Option Pricing Calculator: https://github.com/sammuhrai/binomial_option_pricing_calculator
+Binomial Option Pricing Calculator: binomial_option_pricing_calculator

 ## Disclaimer ##
 Script is for educational purposes and is not to be taken as financial advice.